4 Things You Missed From the Ever-Evolving Effortless Experience: An Audience with Matt Dixon

-In the hour-long video chat, Dixon discusses the four pillars of an effortless experience from his 2013 book and how they've changed in the seven intervening years, particularly in the context of COVID-19.
-He also debunks common myths that turn industry notions of customer delight and loyalty on their heads.
-He shows why reducing customer effort demands both a data-driven approach and a hard look at how companies treat their customer service employees.
-And finally, he discusses why the language we use when speaking with customers is one of the greatest changes we can make to improve CX.
+Over the course of the session, Dixon discussed the four pillars of an effortless experience from his 2013 book and how they've changed in the seven intervening years, particularly in the context of COVID-19.
+He also debunked common myths that turn industry notions of customer delight and loyalty on their heads.
+He showed why reducing customer effort demands both a data-driven approach and a hard look at how companies treat their customer service employees.
+And finally, he discussed why the language we use when speaking with customers is one of the greatest changes we can make to improve CX.

 1. Delighting customers doesn't pay